edumacsou/Sudoku-Solver/README.md

 <details><summary><b> 1.
 What is this repository?</b></summary></br>

-A command-line application that solves sudoku using the brute force method an recursion.
+A command-line application that solves sudoku using the brute force method and recursion.

 ---
 </details>

 <details><summary><b> 2.
 What is a sudoku?</b></summary></br>

-Sudoku is a Japanese game, based on a table with 81 fields, called cells, separated in 9 minor 3x3 squares, which must be filled with numbers from 1 to 9 following the rule:
+Sudoku is a Japanese game, based on a table with 81 fields, called cells.
+These 81 cells are divided into 9 different 3x3 squares, which must be filled with numbers from 1 to 9 following the rule:
-    A number can only appear once on each row, column and minor square.
+    A number can only appear once on each row, column and 3x3 square.
-A perfect sudoku has only one solution, but a sudoku with more solutions can be solved too, but it demands a guess.
+A perfect sudoku has only one solution, but a sudoku with more solutions can be solved by making a guess.

 ---
 </details>

 <details><summary><b> 3.
 How to run the fractal tree?</b></summary></br>

-1. You will need the Python3 installed, that can be found [here](https://www.python.org/downloads).
+1. You will need the Python3 installed, it can be found [here](https://www.python.org/downloads).
 2. Download the file "sudoku.py" to a folder of your choice.
-3. Open your founder by terminal with this command (use the path to your folder):
+3. Open your folder using the terminal with this command (use the path to your folder):
     ```
     cd C:\Users\MyName\Documents\Myfolder\
     ```